 The coronavirus (COVID-19) outbreak is a difficult and challenging time, but there are many people out there in need of a new car.
-This guide will give you what you need to consider if you are planning on buying or selling a car now.
+This guide will give you what you need to consider if you are planning on buying or selling a car now, including all the information you need to know about how car-buying is affected during the latest restrictions.

 Remote buying and contactless delivery